County Line Trail

 Length: 6.7 miles / asphalt (includes .9 mi road route)

-Parking: A centrally located lot Milton Twp., OH.
+Parking: Trailhead at Kauffman Avenue in Sterling, OH.
 (See trail map for more options.)

-Worth Noting: We found the road route to be bike-friendly and largely deserted.
+Worth Noting: We found the connecting road route to be bike-friendly, as it was largely deserted.

 Elevation: Mostly flat

 More Trails in this Region: NE OH Trails List